anbox-cloud/discourse-docs/howto/manage/web-dashboard.rst

    Start streaming

-For more information about the Streaming Stack, visit :ref:`explanation_application-streaming`.
+For more information about the Streaming Stack, visit :ref:`exp_application-streaming`.